In campaign’s closing days, disinformation arrives via text message and email

 The motive for a similarly suspect communication in Oklahoma was even less clear.
 The secretary of the Oklahoma State Election Board issued a notice last week after a text message wrongly warned of a polling place’s relocation and provided a phone number allegedly belonging to a male escort service.

-“Voters should be very cautious about phone calls, emails, social media posts and text messages containing false information about elections,” said the election secretary, Paul Ziriax.
+“Voters should be very cautious about phone calls, emails, social media posts and text messages containing false information about elections,” said the election secretary, Republican Paul Ziriax.
 He did not indicate who was behind the message.

 In other cases, officials have identified alleged culprits.
 At the beginning of the month, Michigan’s attorney general, Democrat Dana Nessel, filed charges against Jacob Wohl and an associate known for seeking to stage political scandals, accusing the two men of orchestrating a series of robocalls designed to suppress the vote.
 Wohl, 22, and his associate on Tuesday were also indicted in Ohio’s Cuyahoga County.

 A message sent to an email associated with Wohl yielded no response.
+A lawyer representing him in Michigan, William Amadeo, said the robocalls were “protected speech.”

 Estimated to include about 85,000 calls, the campaign also reached voters in urban areas in Pennsylvania, New York, Ohio and Illinois, according to prosecutors.
 It included baseless warnings about privacy incursions stemming from voting by mail, according to the charges in Michigan and a separate complaint brought by the National Coalition on Black Civic Participation and several individual plaintiffs in U.S. District Court for the Southern District of New York.